 - International SOS: Phone numbers for regional call centers are available here.

-Additionally, the comprehensive Tricare for Life handbook can be downloaded from the Tricare publications page.
+Additionally, you can download the comprehensive Tricare for Life handbook and other resources from the Tricare publications page.

 Advantages & Disadvantages

 Tricare for Life can seem relatively complex when compared with other Tricare plans due to its Medicare-wraparound nature, but it yields substantial advantages for eligible populations.